Juneo-io/juneogo/vms/platformvm/config/config.md

 Fee that must be burned by every state creating transaction before AP3

-### `CreateSubnetTxFee`
+### `CreateSupernetTxFee`

 _Uint64_

-Fee that must be burned by every Subnet creating transaction after AP3
+Fee that must be burned by every Supernet creating transaction after AP3

-### `TransformSubnetTxFee`
+### `TransformSupernetTxFee`

 _Uint64_

-Fee that must be burned by every transform Subnet transaction
+Fee that must be burned by every transform Supernet transaction

 ### `CreateBlockchainTxFee`